UEFI: Extensions

 Extensions to UEFI can be loaded from virtually any non-volatile storage device attached to the computer.
 For example, an original equipment manufacturer (OEM) can distribute systems with an EFI system partition on the hard drive, which would add additional functions to the standard UEFI firmware stored on the motherboard's ROM.

 UEFI Capsule

 UEFI Capsule defines a Firmware-to-OS firmware update interface, marketed as modern and secure.
 Windows 8, Windows 8.1, Windows 10, and Fwupd for Linux each support the UEFI Capsule.

 Hardware

-Like BIOS, UEFI initializes and tests system hardware components (e.g. Memory training, PCIe link training, USB link training), and then loads the boot loader from a mass storage device or through a network connection.
-In x86 systems, the UEFI firmware is usually stored in the NOR flash chip of the motherboard.
+Like BIOS, UEFI initializes and tests system hardware components, and then loads the boot loader from a mass storage device or through a network connection.
+In x86 systems, the UEFI firmware is usually stored in the NOR flash chip of the motherboard, and the boot process is more complex, for example PCI Express devices detection and initialization.
+In some ARM-based Android and Windows Phone devices, the UEFI boot loader is stored in the eMMC or eUFS flash memory.

 Classes

 UEFI machines can have one of the following classes, which were used to help ease the transition to UEFI: